joeljackson/whereisjoel/src/pages/sections/what-this-work-is.md

 order: 1
 ---

-This is a collection of my thoughts on helping to enable effective software engineering teams.
+This is a collection of my thoughts on helping to enable effective software and digital product teams.
 Some of it is backed by research, some is from conversations with a myriad of wonderful people I very much respect, some is from experience.
 If you've landed here in some way this is probably a subject that matters to you.
 Software Engineering plays a role in almost every modern corporation.
 This is demonstrated in the fact that there are [4.4 million](https://www.daxx.com/blog/development-trends/number-software-developers-world) software engineers in the United States.
 That's about 1 in every 30 working people in the country.
 I'm specifically writing this for those working in Software Engineering at companies that are "Software Enabled Companies".
 What do I mean by this?

 ## What is a "Software Company"